How to Choose an Executive Coach

 -

-International Coaching Federation (2024).
+International Coaching Federation.
 ICF Credentials and Standards.
 ICF.
-Available at: https://coachingfederation.org/credentials-and-standards
+Available at: https://coachingfederation.org/credentialing/

 About the Author

 Craig Fearn is the founder of Lighthouse Mentoring.
 He holds two Fellowships (FCMI and FRSPH) and serves as an IoD Ambassador.
-With 17 years of board-level advisory experience across NHS, technology, financial services, and manufacturing, Craig provides strategic guidance on board governance, executive coaching, and organizational wellbeing.
+With seventeen years in wellbeing and leadership, advising at board level since 2021 across NHS, technology, financial services and manufacturing, Craig provides strategic guidance on board governance, executive coaching, and organisational wellbeing.

 Learn more about Craig →Related Articles